Protect your health during cold, winter months

 The cold, winter months can pose a risk to our physical health – including our immune system, heart, balance, skin, body temperature and more.

-As cold weather, snow and ice become part of our everyday normal in the Midwest, HSHS St. Anthony’s Memorial Hospital offers the following information and guidance to help you protect and maintain your health this time of year.
+As cold weather, snow and ice become part of our everyday normal in the Midwest, HSHS St. Francis Hospital offers the following information and guidance to help you protect and maintain your health this time of year.